johnpmayer/elm-webgl/README.md

    which then get passed along into the fragment shader, where they are read-only.
 This lets you pass information along as you compute things in your rendering pipeline.

+## Making the most of the GPU

+I typical mesh may be quite large, with hundreds or thousands of vertices, each with a potentially large set of attributes.
+Working with a mesh on the CPU is expensive for two major reasons:

+  1. The CPU is sequential, so you must work on each vertex one at a time.
+     On the GPU, you can work with tons of vertices in parallel with a Vertex Shader, making things much faster.

+  2. Transfering data from CPU to GPU is expensive.
+Ideally you want to transfer all of the vertices once and make any updates to the mesh by passing in uniform variables to the Vertex Shader.
+Not only is it cheaper to send a couple matrices to the GPU, but once they get there, the GPU can use them in parallel.

+This library facilitates this by caching known meshes on the GPU.
+If you create a mesh and use it many times, it only gets transfered to the GPU once.
+Now if you update that mesh, the new version will need to be loaded onto the GPU separately.
+That means it is best to create a fairly general mesh and modify it with uniform variables in a Vertex Shader.